 7.7.2.
 Virtual Network (VNET) Jail Networking

 A more advanced setup is using the VNET networking capabilities of FreeBSD for the jail.
-There are many good tutorials on setting up VNET jails.
-This section is focused on the use of ipfw with the vnet network for the jail.
+There are many good online tutorials on setting up VNET jails.
+This section is focused on the use of ipfw with a VNET network for the jail.

-The architecture for this setup is shown in the figure below:
+The architecture for this setup is shown in the figure below and is similar to that used in the last section.

 While there are two |

-The jail configuration sets up a vnet jail as follows:
+The vnetjail configuration sets up a VNET network as follows:

 Testing connectivity with the jail can be accomplished by